gpdowney/lightweightLSAT/pages/read/size.md

 Medium-small questions might be about the purposes of a detail or make an analogy to a specific example.

-> Why did the author mention the Teapot Dome Scandal?
+    "Why did the author mention the Teapot Dome Scandal?"

 or

-> Which of the following is most analogous to the relationship between European and African sparrows as described in the text?
+    "Which of the following is most analogous to the relationship between European and African sparrows as described in the text?"

 **On medium-small questions, first go back in order to make a specific prediction, and then eliminate answers that don't match.**